jessica-woodgate/PriENE/README.md

 # PriENE
-This repository includes the codebase for the paper "Operationalising Rawlsian Ethics for Fairness in Norm-Learning Agents."
+This repository includes the codebase for the paper "Combining Normative Ethics Principles to Learn Prosocial Behaviour".

 ## Table of Contents